cknotz/bst290/README.md

 The package includes:

 * Functions to produce simple descriptive tables;
-* An interactive Shiny dashboard featuring statistics exercises and illustrations of statistical distributions, the Central Limit Theorem, and confidence intervals;
+* An interactive `Shiny` dashboard featuring statistics exercises and illustrations of statistical distributions, the Central Limit Theorem, and confidence intervals;
 * De-bugging exercises in the form of interactive `learnr` tutorials, in which students have to solve problems with incomplete or erroneous code chunks;
 * A practice dataset, a subset of the *European Social Survey* ([ESS](https://www.europeansocialsurvey.org/)) with a small number of respondents and variables;

 **Important:** This is the first version.
 Everything important should work, but expect typos, weird formulations,...!

 ## Installation

-You can install the development version of bst290 using this code:
+You can install the development version of `bst290` using the following code:

 ``` r
 # Requires devtools to install from Github